Y-digital-Asia/Y-digital-Asia-website/content/company/_index.en.md

 - text: |-
     ## Our Team

     We have built a team of experienced, highly motivated, skilled experts in various disciplines: strategy, business transformation, AI technology.
-They translate fundamental scientific knowledge of AI concepts into day-to-day AI-solutions.
+We translate a fundamental scientific knowledge of AI concepts into day-to-day AI solutions.
 All have a shared passion: helping organizations to deliver concrete business value, with AI solutions that empower humans.
-The team counts 7 nationalities, with mixed cultural backgrounds and is based in the Netherlands (headquarters) and Vietnam.
+The team is made up of 7 nationalities, with mixed cultural backgrounds and is based in the Netherlands (headquarters) and Vietnam.
 team:
 - photo: "/img/upload/lily-fu.jpg"
   text: "“At Y.digital, we start from hearing your business challenges and then customize/create